-Sharing geoscientific information beyond the scientific community helps not only to raise awareness of the Earth, planetary and space sciences, but also to engage the general public and policy-makers with research issues that have (or may have) an impact on people's lives.
-Press conferences are a means of achieving these goals.
+Sharing geoscience information beyond the scientific community helps to not only raise awareness of the Earth, planetary and space sciences, but also to engage the broader public and policymakers on research issues that have (or may have) an impact on people's lives.
+Press conferences are a means to achieve these goals.
 They give scientists the opportunity to directly communicate with journalists who, in turn, produce science stories that reach a wider audience.
 As a press conference speaker, you play an important role in ensuring these stories are engaging, informative and accurate.
 This guide, which also provides practical details about EGU General Assembly press conferences, is intended to help you in this regard.

 Please wait until your press conference to speak to reporters, or make sure any journalists contacting you beforehand would not publish information about your research before your press conference takes place.

-If a journalist reports your new scientific findings in advance, they will be considered old by other reporters who, therefore, will be less likely to attend your press conference.
+If a journalist reports your new scientific findings in advance, they will be considered old by other reporters who will be less likely to attend your press conference.
 The most successful press conferences, which result in wider press coverage, are those presenting fresh results that all journalists can cover in each of their respective media outlets at the same time.